Skip to Content

 Place Guillaume II

 If you’re traveling with kids, don’t miss the Winterkids Christmas market at Place Guillaume II.
-Over its 3-week run, you’ll find an incredible range of over 100 workshops and 30 shows geared for families.
+You’ll find an incredible range of over 100 workshops and 30 shows geared for families.
 There are puppet shows, cooking demonstrations, gift-making workshops, and sing-alongs.
 Plus, the seasonal storytelling sessions are particularly popular.

 Ferris wheel lit up at night at the Luxembourg City Christmas market